What to Wear In Sedona: A Complete Packing Guide

 Does Sedona get cold at night?

-It’s important to note a substantial temperature difference, occasionally up to 30 degrees, between the daytime high and nighttime low.
-While a lightweight long-sleeved shirt might suffice during the day, as evening descends, you may find it necessary to don a warm jacket.
+It’s important to note that you’ll often see a substantial temperature difference, occasionally up to 30 degrees, between the daytime high and nighttime low.
+While a lightweight long-sleeved shirt might suffice during the day, as evening descends, you may find it necessary to put on a warm jacket.

 Do people dress up in Sedona?